-During her years of training, she wins many "First prize" as much as soloist as chamber-music player, of various competitions such as the Canadian Music Competition and the Radio-Canada’s Young Artists Competition.
-She also participates to masterclasses in particular with Martin Beaver, Vladimir Spivakov, the American String Quartet, the Peabody Trio, the Trio Pasquier and the Emerson String Quartet.
+During her years of training, she won numerous prizes as a soloist and chamber musician in various competitions such as the Canadian Music Competition and the CBC Young Artists Competition.
+She has been concertmaster of the Conservatory's string and symphony orchestras on several occasions, and has also been a soloist with these ensembles on many occasions.
+She has also participated in master classes with Martin Beaver, Vladimir Spivakov, the American String Quartet, the Peabody Trio, the Trio Pasquier and the Emerson String Quartet.

 Inspired by the passion of her violin teachers, she began teaching at an early age and decided to train young violinists to continue their studies at the Conservatory.

 In 1995, while still a student, she joined the Ensemble Amati, a professional chamber orchestra directed by Raymond Dessaints, and in 1998 became assistant concertmaster, contractor and music librarian, positions she held until 2009.

 Already being assistant to Johanne Arel for several years, she joined, in 2000, the teaching staff of the Camp musical des Laurentides, one of the three professional training camps in Quebec.
 She also served as marketing coordinator and assistant to the director.
 She was appointed assistant director in 2017.